mathphreak/yummy-goodness/README.md

 - Difficulty settings
     - Don't show enemy equipment
     - Time limit for purchases
-    - Players don't actually listen
+    - Players don't always do what you say
 - Simulate rounds of game
     - Round win/loss exists
     - Weapon kill rewards are a thing
     - Weapon damage exists
     - Armor is a thing
     - Matchups are better
+    - Switch sides at halftime
 - Appease the gods of line length and dead code